 If you don’t meet Nationwide’s mortgage multiple criteria then your Nationwide mortgage application could be declined.

-Mortgage multiples are a number which mortgage lenders use to multiply your income with to see the maximum they may be able to lend you.
+Mortgage multiples are a number that mortgage lenders use to multiply your income with to see the maximum they may be able to lend you.
 A mortgage multiple is better known as an income multiple.

 Most mortgage lenders may have a mortgage or income multiple between 3 and 6.

 Your salary is a main determining factor on if you could afford a mortgage or not.
 Mortgage lenders usually use their mortgage multiple as the first basis of your mortgage affordability.
 If you don’t meet the minimum salary requirements for a Nationwide mortgage then your Nationwide mortgage application may be declined.

 The only alternatives you may have in this case will be too buy a property with a smaller price or wait till you get a job with better pay.

 Different mortgage lenders have different mortgage multiples and to avoid getting declined you should at least have an idea of what these mortgage multiples are before making an application for a mortgage offer or a mortgage in principle.

 A mortgage broker may have an idea of what these mortgage multiples could be and be able to place your mortgage application with the best mortgage lender suited to you so you avoid your mortgage being declined on affordability.

 Example: A mortgage lender who uses an income multiple of 5 will decline you based on affordability if you apply to their mortgage product for a £500,000 mortgage but you only earn £50,000 which makes you eligible for a maximum mortgage of £250,000 based on their income multiple.